darcys22/noterepo/lokiwalletledger.md

 If the Ledger wallet files are not in the same directory as monero-wallet-cli, you ought to open monero-wallet-cli with the --wallet-file /path/to/wallet.keys/file flag.
 Alternatively, you can copy the Ledger wallet files to the same directory as monero-wallet-cli.

-    It's imperative that the closing process of your Ledger Monero wallet is done in this specific consecutive order:
+#### It's imperative that the closing process of your Ledger Monero wallet is done in this specific consecutive order:

 [1] Exit monero-wallet-cli by typing exit

 [2] Exit the Ledger Monero app.

 [3] Unplug the Ledger device.

-    If you have any further questions or need assistance, please leave a comment in this thread.